simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
   <p>To fullfill the cyber security needs of a production facility, additional information must be stored and loaded onto the PLC.
-This information is not necessarily generic or even stored in a readable format, how you can see down in the screenshot.
+This information is not necessarily generic or even stored in a readable format, as you can see down in the screenshot.
 Examples include passwords or certificate keys.</p>
   <br>
   <img style="height: 120px; width: 400px" src="./img/SecurityConfiguration-File.png" />
   <br>